 7.)
 QUESTION: How do I tell paper fibre rush seats from natural cattail or bulrush?

 Answer: Turn the chair over and look at the bottom of the seat.
 Twisted paper fibre or paper rush is made in one continuous strand, so the weaving is smooth on the bottom with possibly an occasional knot or two.

-And each strand will be uniformly the same size in diameter, there are no variation with thin and fat areas of the strands, like there are on the natural hand-twisted rush.
+And each strand will be uniformly the same size in diameter, there are no variations with thin and fat areas of the strands like there are on the natural hand-twisted rush.
 The paper fibre strands can also be unraveled since it is twisted paper to begin with.

 Typically the strands of cattail leaves or bulrush ends are joined in the corners, so the butt ends usually hang down about a 1/4″ at the “X” on the underside of the seat.

 The cattail leaves and bulrush look similar to a grass material and are twisted together using several strands to get the rope-like appearance.
 And like a dried grass, they will crack, crumble and break when unraveled.

 8.)
 QUESTION: How do I care for paper fibre rush seats on my dining room chairs?